Responsibility for our materials

 Information sheets for articles

-In order to be able to provide information typically contained in a safety data sheet also for articles, this information sheet has been developed for articles.
+For articles there is no legal obligation to issue a safety data sheet.
+However, to be able to provide information typically included in a safety data sheet also for articles, we have developed information sheets for articles.

 We expressly point out that the information sheet for articles is a voluntary information sheet which is not subject to the formal requirements of the REACH Regulation.